Serious about working in games? Then enrol at the industry endorsed finishing school for games developers and artists.

 The end of year summer showcase gives you the chance to showcase some of the work you’ve completed over the past academic year to high profile industry guests.
-Hear more about the event from Head of the New Technology Institute, Oliver Williams.
+Hear more about the event from Head of the School of Games, Film and Animation, Oliver Williams.

 The Gamer Camp Biz course directly answers the industry call for “T-skilled” workers in thecreative media industry, (Skillset.
 Strategic Skills Assessment for the Creative Media Industry, London.
 2009: 20).
 Here professional employability is defined by proficiency across disciplines and specialist expertise within them.

 The course seeks to develop students into T-Shaped art professionals complete with a keenly practiced ability who can work with others in a creative and technology constrained development team.
 This is the type of adaptive, reflective and capable professional the industry requires.

 “There is a shortage of new people in the industry equipped with ‘T-skills’ - highly specialised in one core field, but with broad skills and knowledge to utilise their specialism across teams and platforms” - Skillset, December 2009 Strategic Skills Assessment for the Creative Media Industry.
 London: Skillset